Filipemendonca1978/Galaxy-Boot-Logo-Patcher/README.md

 # 🔧 Galaxy Boot Logo Patcher
 A simple tool written in Shell that can change bootlogo on Samsung devices.
-Working UI 7 and 8
+Works on any rom

 ## ⚙️ To run:
 - Make sure you are on Termux with root access